The 220-mph Backbone

 The U of I study cost is based on building the entire system at once, but working in phases would prioritize lower-cost, high-impact segments first.
 These segments can be placed into service as they are completed, allowing gradually improved service before the network is complete.

-This strategy, called the Phased Network Approach, allows high-speed trains to serve established downtown train stations via existing tracks.
+This strategy, called the Integrated Network Approach, allows high-speed trains to serve established downtown train stations via existing tracks.
 It also means cities not on the high-speed line still benefit from it.